-Sue Monk Kidd’s stunning bestselling debut novel, The Secret Life of Bees, has enchanted critics and readers alike, bringing her literary renown and establishing her as one of the most popular writers working today.
+Sue Monk Kidd’s bestselling debut novel, The Secret Life of Bees, has enchanted critics and readers alike, bringing her literary renown and establishing her as one of the most popular writers working today.
 Taught widely in colleges and high schools, The Secret Life of Bees is Southern storytelling at its finest and is fast becoming a modern classic.
-The novel has spent more than two and a half years on The New York Times bestseller list, sold six million copies, and been translated into 23 languages.
+The novel has spent more than two and a half years on The New York Times bestseller list, has sold six million copies, and has been translated into 23 languages.
 It was produced onstage in New York and has been made into an award-winning movie.
 Barnes & Noble listed The Secret Life of Bees as the sixth bestselling book of the decade.

 Kidd’s follow-up, The Mermaid Chair, is an “emotionally rich novel, full of sultry, magical descriptions of life in the South” and an exploration of the yearning for a soul mate.
 It immediately found its way onto the hardcover bestseller list where it stayed for six months, reaching the #1 spot on The New York Times list.
 Winner of the 2005 Quill Award for General Fiction, The Mermaid Chair has sold over 1.8 million copies and was adapted into a television movie.

 “Kidd has a flair for making us see her characters with great vividness and immediacy.”

 —The New York Times Book Review